protectai/llm-guard/docs/input_scanners/prompt_injection.md

 ### ONNX

 The scanner can run on ONNX Runtime, which provides a significant performance boost on CPU instances.
+It will fetch Laiyer's ONNX converted models from [Hugging Face Hub](https://huggingface.co/laiyer).

 To enable it, install the `onnxruntime` package:

 ```sh
 pip install llm-guard[onnxruntime]
 ```

-!!! note

-    It doesn't support all models.

 ## Benchmarks